mozilla-b2g/gaia/apps/sms/README.md

 Filing a bug with the right information is already a very good first step towards fixing a bug.

-Here are the important information we need:
+Here are the important details to include:

-* Which device and Firefox OS version do you use?
-Bonus if you can precise the Build Date, the Gaia commit hash, and the Gecko commit hash.
+* Which device and Firefox OS version are you using?
+You'll get bonus points if you can precisely state the Build Date, Gaia commit hash, and Gecko commit hash.
-* Describe in a very precise and ordered way the steps you follow to make the bug happen.
+* Describe precise steps you can follow to make the bug happen.
 * Does the bug happen every time?
-Otherwise, please precise how many times you got the bug in how many tries.
+Otherwise, please include an estimate of how often the bug happens (e.g. 5 times in 10.)
 * Provide a screenshot and even a video, if you can.
 To take a screenshot on a Firefox OS device, you can use WebIDE or longpress _Power+Volume Down_ (note: older versions used _Power+Home_).